TumbleOwlee/ws-dissector-lib/README.md

         -- maximum value (see 11.6.3.7)
         max_value = 65535
     }
+    -- if set, this dissector will pass the parent tree node to chained dissectors instead of itself.
+    -- This way chained dissectors are not displayed as subtrees pass_root = true,
     -- allows to customize the text written to pinfo.cols.info col_info = function(buffer) end,
     -- [OPTIONAL] callback to modify the config on initialization